-Originally published by The Huffington Post
+Originally published by Huffington Post.

 With just a few days to go before Sunday’s elections (14 April), there’s only one winner: Chávez’s former vice-president Nicolás Maduro.
 Here we look at the last-minute grenades coming his way and how he’s batting them back with a little help from friends (and enemies) abroad.